 Most importantly, however, be sure to develop a networking strategy before reaching out to people.
 Get to know your leads and spend time developing a relationship with them before asking them for work.

 Along with networking, ramping up your marketing efforts is another way to get your name out there.
-Take some time to revisit your current approach to marketing and think about how you can refresh your strategies.
-Perhaps it’s updating your personal brand, finding creative ways to communicate with prospective clients, or optimizing your personal website to increase traffic.
+Revisit your current approach to marketing and think about how you can refresh your strategies.
+Perhaps it’s updating your personal brand, finding creative ways to communicate with prospective clients, or optimizing your professional website to increase traffic.

 And always, be sure to keep your eyes and ears open for every opportunity.
 Let your colleagues, clients, and friends know not only what you’re capable of, but also when you’re available.
 Just because you’re a small business doesn’t mean you can’t grow big.
 MBO Partners can help you grow your business the smart way.